 Group photo of RTH 252 students.
 Assistant Professor Stephen Lewis, Recreation Management and Therapeutic Recreation, photo right with backpack, and students in Therapeutic Recreation 252 teamed up in Murphy Library to talk about the flash mob event Kelly Potaracke, Physical Plant, will give an interactive presentation on the new system, including live demonstrations of how to submit and track work orders and perform other tasks with the online system.

-Students in UW-La Crosse's ROTC program took part in a challenging march in New Mexico during their spring break.
-Information about campus news, events and top stories from the UW-L Athletics website. .
-Gretchen Berns, and Stephen Lewis, both Recreation Management and Therapeutic Recreation, seek men and women ages 25-55 who self identify as overweight to participate in a focus group study exploring thoughts, feelings and experiences related to
+A new program at UW-L aims to help ease demand from medical clinics and public health departments needing employees with up-to-date computer system skills for health-related professions. .
+Gretchen Berns, and Stephen Lewis, both Recreation Management and Therapeutic Recreation, seek men and women ages 25-55 who self identify as overweight to participate in a focus group study exploring thoughts, .
+To submit news, e-mail firstname.lastname@example.org

 - Halaman ini diberdayakan oleh Google, Bing!, dan Blekko -